JamesH1978/KlipperStuff/SB2040KataFlash.md

 ## Updating SB2040

-This is a fairly simple process now you have katapult
+This is a fairly simple process now you have katapult installed

 First rebuild the bin file
 ```